 To enhance access speed, CPUs transfer data between main memory and cache in fixed-size chunks called cache lines or cache blocks.
 When a cache line is transferred, a corresponding cache entry is created to store it.
 On Ryzen 7700, the cache line size is 64 bytes.
 The cache takes advantage of how we typically access data.
 When a single floating-point number from a continuous array in memory is requested, the cache cleverly grabs the next 15 floats along the way and stores them as well.
 This is why reading data sequentially from a contiguous array is much faster than jumping around to random memory locations.
 When the processor needs to read or write to a memory location, it first checks the cache for a corresponding entry.
 If the processor finds the memory location in the cache, a cache hit occurs.
 However, if the memory location is not found in the cache, a cache miss occurs.
 In the case of a cache miss, the cache allocates a new entry and copies the data from main memory.
 If the cache is full, a cache replacement policy kicks in to determine which data gets evicted to make room for new information.
 Several cache replacement policies exist, with LRU (Least Recently Used), LFU (Least Frequently Used), and LFRU (Least Frequently Recently Used) being the most widely used.

-The final single-threaded matrix multiplication implementation, including the cache blocking, can be visualized as shown in the image borrowed from the official BLIS repository:
+The single-threaded matrix multiplication with cache blocking can be visualized as shown in the image borrowed from the official BLIS repository:

 Let’s step through the diagram and discuss it.
 In the outer-most loop (5th loop) we iterate over dimension $N$, dividing matrix $C$ into blocks $C_j$ of size $M \times n_c$ and matrix $B$ into blocks $B_j$ of size $K \times n_c$.
 The subscript $c$ in $n_c$ stands for cache.
 In the 4th loop we iterate over dimension $K$ and divide matrix $A$ into $A_j$ of size $M \times k_c$ and $B_j$ into $B_p$ of size $k_c \times n_c$.
 Notice $B_p$ has fixed, limited size and can now be loaded into the cache. $B_p$ is packed into $\tilde{B}_p$, padded with zeros, if necessary, and loaded into the L3 cache.
 I In the 3rd loop we iterate over dimension $M$ and divide $C_j$ into $C_i$ (there is a typo in the diagram) of size $m_c \times n_c$ and $A_p$ into $A_j$ of size $m_c \times k_c$.
 Matrix $A_j$ is now restricted in size and can be loaded entirely into the L2 cache. $A_j$ is packed into $\tilde{A}_j$ and padded with zeros if needed.
 Note how we reuse the same $\tilde{B}_p$ block from the L3 cache for different $A_j$ blocks.
 Both $m_c$ and $n_c$ are chosen to be a multiple of $m_r$ and $n_r$ respectively.